Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// You might incorporate some form of reconnection logic that stores a player's state on
     /// the server side and can be used by the client to reconnect a player if disconnected
     /// unexpectedly.
 In order for the client to let the server know it is the "same client"
+    /// you might have implemented a keyed array (i.e. Hashtable, Dictionary, etc, ) to track
-    /// you create a KeyPairValue for each connected client where the key's value is written
+    /// each connected client.
+The key value for each connected client would only be written to
-    /// to the client's ReconnectionKey NetworkVariable.
-Under this scenario, you only want
+    /// the each client's PlayerState.ReconnectionKey.
+Under this scenario, you only want the
-    /// the server to have write permissions and the owner (client) to be synchronized with
+    /// server to have write permissions and the owner (client) to be synchronized with this
-    /// this value (read permissions).
+    /// value (via owner only read permissions).
     /// </summary>
     public NetworkVariable<ulong> ReconnectionKey = new NetworkVariable<ulong>(default,
     NetworkVariableReadPermission.Owner, NetworkVariableWritePermission.Server);